 To specify these settings on the command line, use the

 Settings specified on the command line override any settings specified in config files, environment variables, the Windows registry, or OS X system settings.
-For more details about command-line flags, refer to the discussion of global options in the Perforce Command Reference.
+For more details about command-line options, refer to the discussion of global options in the P4 Command Reference.

 Using config files